-SAFETY NOTE Students must wear goggles when performing the Acid Test.
+SAFETY NOTE Goggles are required.
+Please check the lab when you pick up your kit.
+Students must wear goggles when performing the Acid Test.
 If goggles are not available for all students, the VSVS volunteers must perform the acid test for the students.
 Be sure you wear the goggles!